Reinterpretation and Extension of Entropy Correction Terms for Residual Distribution and Discontinuous Galerkin Schemes: Application to Structure Preserving Discretization: Entropy Corrections for Numerical Schemes

-If the denominator of $\alpha$ in \eqref{eq:operator-entropy-correction} is zero, the numerical solution is constant in the element because of the Cauchy Schwarz inequality (since $1$ and $w_k$ are linearly dependent for each $k$ in that case).
-Then, the discontinuous element scheme reduces to a finite volume scheme using the numerical fluxes $\fnumj$ and \eqref{eq:operator-entropy-target} has to hold for entropy conservative numerical fluxes $\fnumj$, as described in the following Remark~\ref{rem:EC-fluxes-necessary}.
-Additionally, the term multiplied by $\alpha$ vanishes and $\r$ becomes zero.
+If the denominator of $\alpha$ in \eqref{eq:operator-entropy-correction} is zero, the numerical solution is constant in the element because of the Cauchy Schwarz inequality (in that case, $1$ and $w_k$ are linearly dependent for each $k$).
+If the scheme is chosen to have a continuous behavior over the element boundaries as in continuous Galerkin or SUPG methods, no further considerations are necessary since the constraints \eqref{eq:operator-conservation-target} and \eqref{eq:operator-entropy-target} do not contradict each other.
+No special care has to be taken and the correction is always possible.
+However, one has to be more careful for DG schemes, as described in the following remark.

-\begin{remark} Such a correction is only possible, if the constraints \eqref{eq:operator-conservation-target} and \eqref{eq:operator-entropy-target} do not contradict each other.
-In particular, \eqref{eq:operator-entropy-target} has to hold whenever all $w_i$ are constant (proportional to $1$).
-This is satisfied for the schemes investigated in this section, if the numerical surface fluxes $\fnumj$ are entropy conservative and $\Fnumj$ the corresponding numerical entropy fluxes in the sense of Tadmor~\cite{tadmor1987numerical,tadmor2003entropy}, i.e. if
+\begin{remark} Possible contradictions of \eqref{eq:operator-conservation-target} and \eqref{eq:operator-entropy-target} can be studied in the setting of EC schemes in the sense of Tadmor.
+There can only be problems if the denominator of $\alpha$ vanishes.
+In that case, all $w_i$ are proportional to $1$ inside an element and the scheme reduces to a finite volume scheme using the numerical fluxes $\fnumj$ for such an element: \eqref{eq:operator-entropy-target} has to hold.
+This is satisfied for the schemes investigated in this section, if the numerical surface fluxes $\fnumj$ are EC and $\Fnumj$ the corresponding numerical entropy fluxes in the sense of Tadmor, i.e. if

 where $\psi^j$ is the flux potential $\psi^j = w_i f^j_i - F^j$.
 Indeed, if the numerical solution is constant in an element, DG type schemes such as in Example~\ref{rem:EC-fluxes-necessary} result in a finite volume scheme